praxpk/Nack_Protocol_Routing_Information_Protocol_v2/README.md

 # NACK Protocol RIP v2 node communicator
 ## This project creates a node in docker that communicates with other instances using RIP protocol.

+###     Rover instances communicate with each other using Distance Vector Routing algorithm - RIPv2     Routing table updates through Multicast, applying Poison Reverse to updates.
+Successful file transfer from one rover to another with packets being dropped.

 Communication occurs through binary, each node serializes and deserializes packet information.
 Each packet adheres to the RIP V2 protocol.
 Each node maintains a table of neighbours, the shortest steps it takes to reach them and the next node along that path.